rust-lang/rfcs/text/3245-refined-impls.md

 # Motivation
 [motivation]: #motivation

 [RFC 2316][safe_unsafe] introduced the notion of _safe implementations_ of unsafe trait methods.
 This allows code that knows it is calling a safe implementation of an unsafe trait method to do so without using an unsafe block.
-In other words, this works today:
+In other words, this works under RFC 2316, which is not yet implemented:

 ```rust
 trait Foo {